 I heal through the broken twigs of these branches

 About the Poet

 Megha Sood lives in Jersey City, New Jersey.
-She is also a contributing author at GoDogGO Cafe, Candles Online, Free Verse Revolution, Whisper, and the Roar, Poets Corner and contributing editor at Ariel Chart.
+She is a contributing author at GoDogGO Cafe, Candles Online, Free Verse Revolution, Whisper and the Roar, Poets Corner and contributing editor at Ariel Chart.